samjhill/ojo/README.md

 A pretty GUI for managing [ARK: Survival Evolved](http://store.steampowered.com/app/346110/) dedicated servers.

 ***
+### Features
+ - Run admin commands like Broadcast, GiveItemToPlayer, et cetera
+ - start, stop, and update the server
+ - View CPU load and number of current active players
+ - 'Connect to Server' button - so you can send your friends a link and they can quickly connect

 ### Warning
 ojo is very, very early alpha software and might break at any time.
 Also, make sure you secure your ARK server with a good password.